 From humble beginnings comes one of Tacoma's greatest treasures.

 Long before Snake Lake and the surrounding area were set aside as a nature preserve, Native American tribes used the abundant resources of the wetland.
 The Snake Lake area was traditional tribal land used as a resource for berries, bulbs and tender shoots.
 The reeds were used for mats inside of dwellings as wall and floor coverings and on the outside as protective covering.

 As the City of Tacoma grew, so did the number of people visiting Snake Lake.
-In 1890, the Tacoma-Lake City Railway was put in place on the eastside of Snake Lake.
+In 1890, the Tacoma-Lake City Railway was put in place on the west side of Snake Lake.
 The railway was constructed as a pleasure train, taking passengers from the hill above Old Town (26th Street) to a resort on American Lake.
-The railway closed after just seven years of operation, but the flat, even grade still is evident on the forested side of the lake.
+The railway closed after just seven years of operation, but the flat, even grade is still evident on the forested side of the lake.

 Snake Lake soon became a popular recreation area.
 Many people ice-skated on its frozen waters in the winter.
 One tragic day in 1908, two boys died after falling through the ice.
 Twenty years later, Snake Lake and the surrounding area became part of the Metropolitan Parks District, a gift of R. A. Booth and others.